mapic/mitt-distrikt/PRIVACY.md

 # PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS
-This privacy policy governs your use of the software application Kart- og medvirkningsapp (“Application”) for mobile devices that was created by Lier kommune.
+This privacy policy governs your use of the software application "Mitt Lier" (“Application”) for mobile devices that was created by Lier kommune.
 The Application is a tool for adding notes to a map in Lier kommune.

 ## What information does the Application obtain and how is it used?